LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Overview

 \begin{definition} \textbf{${\epsilon}$-Local Differential Privacy (LDP).} We define ${\epsilon}$-LDP as follows~\cite{dwork2006calibrating}: A randomized algorithm $\mathcal{A}$ satisfies ${\epsilon}$-LDP if for all pairs of values and all sets $\mathcal{S}$ of possible outputs, where $\mathcal{S} \subseteq \text{Range}(\mathcal{A})$,

-\end{definition} A lower $\epsilon$ value indicates a tighter bound of the equation and a stronger privacy guarantee.
-As for the choice of random noise, we apply Laplacian noise to satisfy the $\epsilon$-LDP privacy guarantee and the definition is as follows.
+\end{definition} A lower $\epsilon$ indicates a tighter bound in the inequality and a stronger privacy guarantee.
+We choose $\epsilon$ values primarily based on common industry standards~\cite{apple_white, Orr_2017} and empirically verify that protected data is resilient to data reconstruction attacks~\cite{schwethelm2025visualprivacyauditingdiffusion}.
+We apply Laplace noise to satisfy the $\epsilon$-LDP privacy guarantee.

-\begin{definition} \textbf{Laplacian Mechanism.} The Laplacian mechanism of LDP adds noise drawn from the Laplacian distribution, with the probability density function (PDF) defined as follows for a variable $z$ and a scaling factor $\lambda \propto \frac{1}{\epsilon}$: